 Go to the food court near the parking area.
 Many food stalls are sitting there.
 Bakso, pork skewers, or other local cuisines – Petitenget beach food court has them all.
 One of the recommended stalls here is ‘Sate Babi Ibu Manis’ which sells pork skewers.
 The pork juiciness combine with sweet seasoning gets the stall five stars.

 Or try lumpia, a fried spring roll.
 The taste is somehow different than any spring roll in other regions.
 It adapts to fit the Balinese palate and costs Rp5.000 per piece.
 For the drinks, the options lie in hot/iced beverages.
-Coconut, cold beer, milkshake there’s plenty to chose.
+Coconut, cold beer, milkshake there’s plenty to chose from.
 The price doesn’t cost more than Rp50.000 for a single meal plus a drink.

 Beach House Experiences